holgerd77/django-dynamic-scraper/docs/getting_started.rst

 .. warning::
-	While there is a testsuite for DDS with tests for most of its' features and the app runs relatively stable, DDS is pre-alpha and still in an early development phase.
+	While there is a testsuite for DDS with tests for most of its' features and the app runs relatively stable, DDS is **pre-alpha** and still in an early development phase.
 Expect API changes in future releases which will require manual adaption in your code.
+During pre-alpha phase, API and/or DB changes can also occur after minor release updates (e.g. from 0.1.0 to 0.1.1).

 .. _Scrapy: http://www.scrapy.org